 - The alternated shooting will continue until all cups of a team are gone.
 Whoever makes all cups in first is the winner.4

 - A team member may shoot or bounce the ball when it’s their turn.

 - Opponents can try to distract the shooter by making faces or by being annoying, but they can’t touch the ball.
 If the ball is touched by the opponent before it hits the table or the floor, the ball must be given back to the shooter to shoot again.

 - If the shooter attempts a bounce shot, the opponent is then able to use his or her hand to slap the ball away, only AFTER it touches the table.

 - If a ball is bounced and it gets into a cup, two cups must be drank and removed.

-- In a game of 6 cups each, you may rerack (change the position of the cups) once.
+- In a game of 6 cups, you may rerack (change the position of the cups) once.

-- In a game on 10 cups, you may rerack twice.
+- In a game of 10 cups, you may rerack twice.

 - It has to be done before BOTH players shoot.

 If there is 1 cup left and it is not in the center of the opponent’s side of the table, the shooter may call out “gentlemen”.
 This is asking the opponent to put the last cup in the middle of their side of the table.
 Opponent decides whether or not they want to do that.

 - The game isn’t over when the last ball is made unless it’s an automatic win (both balls in the same cup or last cup).
 You can redeem yourself!